-Any person aggrieved by a decision of the commission may, within fifteen days of the decision, file a written appeal to the Board of Trustees for review of the decision.
+Any person aggrieved by a decision of the commission relating to a certificate of hardship or a certificate of appropriateness may, within fifteen days of the decision, file a written appeal to the Board of Trustees for review of the decision.
 Appellate review shall be based on the same record that was before the commission and using the same criteria in this local law.